hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="sshwriterole"></a>
 # **SSHWriteRole**
-> void SSHWriteRole (string role, SSHWriteRoleRequest sSHWriteRoleRequest, string sshMountPath = null)
+> void SSHWriteRole (SSHWriteRoleRequest sSHWriteRoleRequest, string role, string sshMountPath = "ssh", TimeSpan? wrapTTL = null)

 Manage the 'roles' that can be created with this backend.